-Normandy is a mostly agricultural area made up of boacages—a patchworks of fields divided by high hedges.
+Normandy is a mostly agricultural area made up of bocages—a patchworks of fields divided by high hedges.
 Normandy is also where much of the country’s dairy is produced.
-Cattle breeding, cider production and fishing are also all important industries that help define this lush and beautiful region of France.
-With temperate weather year round (it’s rainy and chilly in the winter and relatively sunny and mild in the summer), Normandy is a great place to visit during almost any time of the year.
+Cattle breeding, cider production and fishing are also important industries that help define this lush and beautiful region of France.
+With temperate weather year ’round (it’s rainy and chilly in the winter and relatively sunny and mild in the summer), Normandy is a great place to visit during almost any time of the year.
 From beaches to countryside, most will not regret making the trip to this region of France.

 >>Read more about weather, regional cuisine and more in Normandy

-1. Visit Mont Saint Michel
+1. Visit Mont Saint-Michel

 >>Read more about Visiting Mont Saint Michel and Getting from Paris to Mont Saint Michel.
-You may also be interested in checking out some photos of Mont Saint Michel
+You may also be interested in checking out some photos of Mont Saint Michel!

 2. Visit the Normandy American Cemetery and Memorial